venturehive/docs/src/flitepath/faq.md

 You may certainly suggest a feature whenever you like via the "Feedback & Support" tab found on the right side of the browser window or by email.
 We will deliberate, prioritize and implement accordingly, but we will always keep you "in the loop".

-## Why did you build Beekeeper from scratch?
+## Why did you build Flitepath from scratch?

-Beekeeper's predecessor was built on top of a CMS (Content Management System).
+Flitepath's predecessor was built on top of a CMS (Content Management System).
 We found several issues with that approach, though.
 Namely: Lack of flexibility, slow performance, slower development cycles, and maintenance issues.

 For our programs to run smoothly, we need a system that delivers all of the features enumerated below (amd more).
 We found that it was much easier and safer to get all of these features and more implemented and performing how we wanted them on our own than with a CMS.